This Research Guide will help you find information in books, library databases, websites, and primary sources.

 Source: National Park Service

-Use the search box on the library webpage to find books.
+Use the search box on the library homepage to find books.

 If you're just wanting to browse, Pacific Northwest History books can be found in the 979s.